These frequently asked questions (FAQs) relate to submissions to the REF 2021 and policy matters. They have been grouped by category.

 Yes.
-As was the case in REF 2014, each main panel will provide guidance on how outputs of extended scale and scope are characterised in their disciplines, and on the process for requesting an output to be double-weighted.
+As was the case in REF 2014, each main panel has provided guidance on how outputs of extended scale and scope are characterised in their disciplines, and on the process for requesting an output to be double-weighted.

 It is our view that a ranked list would add greater complexity to the submission process for HEIs, in ensuring that the minimum and maximum boundaries are adhered to in the final set of assessed outputs.
 Institutions should therefore include a ‘reserve’ output for each output requested for double-weighting.

 Yes.
 The decision whether to request double-weighting lies with the submitting unit.

 Where the double-weighting request is accepted, the output will count as two items against the individual to whom it is attributed.
 (If it is a co-authored output, institutions may attribute the output to a maximum of two members of staff returned within the same submission, in which case it will count as one output for each of them).
 If the panel does not accept the request, and the output remains single-weighted, it will count as one item.